Boxer Dog Breed Profile and Information

 Nevertheless, the breed achieved perfection over the last hundred years in Germany.
 It’s safe to say that Boxers are closely related to almost all bulldogs.

-Historically, they were bred as fighting dogs but later developed into loyal protectors that were used by hunters and couriers.
+Historically, they were bred as fighting dogs but later developed into loyal protectors used by hunters and couriers.
 Boxers were also the earliest breeds employed by Germany as police dogs.

 Boxers gained popularity in the United States of America during the 1930s, although the American Kennel Club recognized the breed in 1904.

 The American Boxer Club (ABC) was developed in 1935.
-Boxers often have cropped ears and docked tails, but many boxer owners are leaving their pet’s ears uncropped.
+Boxers often have cropped ears and docked tails, but many boxer owners leave their pet’s ears uncropped.

 Care

-The Boxer is an affectionate, happy, and loyal companion that would make a fantastic addition to an active family.
+The Boxer is an affectionate, happy, and loyal companion who would make a fantastic addition to an active family.

 Boxers have minimal grooming needs because of their short coats.
 Most of them do require occasional brushing and bathing.

-They also need to have their nails trimmed regularly in order to maintain healthy and comfortable feet.
+They must also trim their nails regularly to maintain healthy and comfortable feet.

 Boxers do not do well with very hot or cold weather.
 Unfortunately, their short coat doesn’t provide enough insulation against the cold.

-Their short noses don’t allow them to pant well either, so they can’t efficiently cool off.
+Their short noses don’t allow them to pant well, so they can’t efficiently cool off.

-Owners should do well to keep their pet Boxer indoor during extreme weather (Hot or Cold).
+Owners should keep their pet Boxer indoors during extreme weather (Hot or Cold).
 Exercising should be maintained during the coolest time of the day when the weather is hot.

 If not properly trained, Boxers can become unruly and hyperactive.
 This could be because of their loving personality.